nexusformat/definitions/manual/source/applying-nexus.rst

 fields to store the name of the program used, its version number, and the date when it was run.
 If there are multiple processes recorded in the file, the group should also contain a sequence index to specify the order in which they were run.
-NXProcess groups can also contain one or more :ref:`NXparameters` groups to store the parameters used by the program as well as one or more :ref:`NXdata` groups that contain the results of the process.
+NXprocess groups can also contain one or more :ref:`NXparameters` groups to store the parameters used by the program as well as one or more :ref:`NXdata` groups that contain the results of the process.
 This has the advantage of encapsulating all the information required to preserve the provenance of the processed data in a single group.
-However, it is also acceptable to store the resulting data in NXdata group at the same level as the NXprocess group in the NeXus :index:`hierarchy <hierarchy>`.
+However, it is also acceptable to store the resulting data in a NXdata group at the same level as the NXprocess group in the NeXus :index:`hierarchy <hierarchy>`.